-Do you know the difference between scientific disclosure and scientific journalism?
-A first analysis may suggest equality between activities, but there are differences.
-Scientific journalism in general are interested in dissemination of information as demonstrated in the study published in Ciência Hoje.
-You see him in action when you open the pages of the internet, buying a newspaper or a magazine leafs talking about the latest discoveries in medicine, physics or biology, for example.
+Do you know what the difference between scientific disclosure and scientific journalism?
+A earlier analysis may suggest equality between activities, but actually there are differences.
+Scientific journalism are interested in dissemination of information as demonstrated in the study published in Ciência Hoje.
+You see him in action when you open a website, read a newspaper or a magazine leafs talking about the latest discoveries in medicine, physics or biology, for example.

-Science journalism is undoubtedly a very important activity and apparently has had some recognition.
+Science journalism is undoubtedly a very important activity and apparently has obtained some recognition.
 In 2012 occurred the second edition of the National Symposium on Scientific Journalism in Rio de Janeiro.
 Since 1999 the State of São Paulo Research Foundation (FAPESP) developed the José Reis Program for Incentive Scientific Journalism and recognizes that:

 The strengthening of the science and technology of a country requires adequate and systematic dissemination by any means of communication, the results of research activities carried out therein.

-We are experiencing an era of almost unrestricted access to the internet.
-This is not bad, but generates large volumes of information and makes it arduous the application of filters that target the public to reliable informations.
+We are experiencing an era of almost unrestricted access to the Internet.
+This is not bad, but generates large volumes of information and makes arduous to apply filters that target the public to reliable informations.
 Although the journal Ciência Hoje point that journalists in Latin America has plenty of enthusiasm for the profession, FAPESP still sees a lack of motivation and training as serious problems in Brazil.

 About 80% of them (Latin American journalists) do not think that science journalism is in crisis, 91% recommend the profession and 98% see themselves working in the area over the next five years (Ciência Hoje).